MicrosoftDocs/learn/learn-pr/azure/write-first-query-kusto-query-language/includes/4-exercise-select-columns-project-operator.md

 ## Use the `project` operator

 If you remember, the meterological data example has quite a few columns.
-Not all of these columns are meaningful for our exploration, or you might be using these results in a situation with limited space.
+Not all of these columns are meaningful for our exploration, or you want to view these results in a window with limited space.
 We'll choose just a few columns to view.
 To do this, we'll use the `project` operator to define which columns we want to see in the output.
 Multiple column names are separated by commas.

 Run the following query: